 How to Keep Employee Turnover under Control

 There is no getting around the fact that employee turnover is costly and time-consuming.
-While most employers intuitively understand this, many still underestimate the true cost of employee turnover and just how detrimental high turnover can be to the company.
+While most employers intuitively understand this, many still underestimate the value of reducing employee turnover and fail to strategically approach this challenge.

-Society for Human Resource Management (SHRM) determined that the costs to replace an employee range from six to nine months of that position’s salary.
+The cost to replace an employee ranges from six to nine months of that position’s salary, as determined by the Society for Human Resource Management (SHRM).
 This means that it could cost anywhere from $17,500 to $26,250 to replace an employee earning an annual salary of $35,000.
-These hiring costs may seem extreme t first glance but the truth is that many experts find these estimates to be very conservative.
+These hiring costs may seem extreme at first glance but the truth is that many experts find these estimates to be very conservative.

 To understand the true cost of employee turnover, it is vital for employers to evaluate both the direct and hidden costs involved.